 6. Everything Points To The Teaching Position you are applying to

 You do not want to put anything on your resume that isn’t going to help you get the position you are applying for.
 You want to put information on there that gives the person reviewing your resume an understanding of why you want the job and why you are the best candidate.

 7. Make sure your resume is one page

 If a principal only has a few seconds to review your resume, then you are going to want to make a lasting first impression.
 Don’t make them spend time flipping through all the pages of your resume to get your point across.

-Choosing a template for your resume/ cover letter is a crucial part of creating your resume.
+Choosing a teacher resume template for your resume/ cover letter is a crucial part of creating your resume.
 You will want to choose a template that is clean and looks professional.
 We have provided several different cover letter and resume templates that you can download for free.

 Here there are three different resume templates that are available for you to download.
 They are Microsoft Office free templates, we have just modified them slightly to help you get started.
 Just click download below the cover letter template to get your free copy.

 We have provided you with three different resume template packs that you can choose from.
 Inside the resume packs are a number of different resumes that you can create.

 Just click the resume style button at the bottom and you can download the zip file to get access to your different resume templates.

 Your resume is your first chance to make a good first impression!
 If you want to leave a lasting impression that will help you land the teaching position you are looking for then you will want to put time and effort into your resume.
 A resume typically includes a cover letter, an objective statement, education, work experience, and credentials.
 You will want to make sure that your contact information, as well as your personal information, are at the top of your resume.
 List your first and last name, email address, and phone number.